 - $1,000 per fortnight if the employee worked for 80 hours or more in the four weeks of pay periods before either 1 March 2020 or 1 July 2020; and

 - $650 per fortnight for other eligible employees and business participants.

 If your employer is claiming the JobKeeper payment for you, you should be paid, at a minimum, the JobKeeper payment (before tax) outlined above.

 So if your hours have been reduced under a JobKeeper direction (explained below), even to nil, you should still be paid the JobKeeper payment.

 However, if you have worked enough hours that your wage is higher than the JobKeeper payment for the fortnight, you should be paid the higher amount.

 Generally, you cannot be paid a lower hourly base rate than you were paid before JobKeeper.
 Even if your duties have been changed under a JobKeeper direction, your hourly rate cannot be reduced.

 However, if your new duties entitle you to a higher hourly rate – you should be paid the higher rate.

 Keep in mind that although your hourly base rate can’t decrease, your overall fortnightly pay might be less under JobKeeper.
 This is because your employer can use a JobKeeper enabled direction to lawfully reduce the amount of hours you work.
-However, your fortnightly pay cannot be reduced below $1500.
+However, your fortnightly pay cannot be reduced below the JobKeeper Payment.